rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

   }
 ```

-7.On successful login we can retrieve the current user by req.user we can even create custom decorator for that too, for that [please visit here](https://docs.nestjs.com/security/authentication#graphql 'please visit here title').
+7. On successful login we can retrieve the current user by req.user we can even create custom decorator for that too, for that [please visit here](https://docs.nestjs.com/security/authentication#graphql 'please visit here title').

 ```bash
 # example